apavlovics/monitoring/README.md

 ## Configuration

-The configuration for Spring Boot and Logback is stored in the *src/main/resources* folder.
+The configuration for Spring and Logback is stored in the *src/main/resources* folder.

 ## Testing